Sally Starr (actress): History

+Under the name Sally Starr Cary, she married John F. Kovacevich on May 1, 1959, in Miami Beach, Florida.

 Death and interment

 Starr succumbed to heart disease at her home in South Park Township, Allegheny County, Pennsylvania on May 5, 1996.
 She was buried as "Sally (Mrs. John F.) Kovacevich" in the Garden of Devotion (lot 111-D, space 4) at Jefferson Memorial Park, which is located south of Pittsburgh in the community of Pleasant Hills, Pennsylvania.